bruno-f7s/portfolio/disaster-response/README.md

            samples avg       0.67      0.76      0.58     24799
 ```

-__Observation__: We can see that the overall accuracy is high but when we look at the other metrics, we see that precision and recall are not always that optimal, especially for the most imbalanced categories.
+__Observation__: We can see that the overall accuracy is high but when we look at the other metrics, we see that precision and recall are not very good for the most imbalanced categories.
 This was somewhat expected and therefore the model was tuned for the best f1-score possible to try balancing out the metrics.
-Although this is not a perfect model, looking at the data limitations and the scope of the project I was satisfied with it and pushed it to “production”.

 ## 7 Disclaimer